microsoft/iotedge-k8s-doc/src/knownissues.md

 ## Logging-related edgeAgent direct methods are not available
 On Docker-based systems, `edgeAgent` has [logging-related direct methods](https://docs.microsoft.com/azure/iot-edge/how-to-retrieve-iot-edge-logs?view=iotedge-2018-06) that enable experiences such as [troubleshooting from IoT Hub Portal](https://docs.microsoft.com/azure/iot-edge/troubleshoot-in-portal?view=iotedge-2018-06).
 These direct methods and experiences are not available when running on Kubernetes.

+## Node.js modules do not start
+IoT Edge modules running on Kubernetes based on Node.js IoT SDKs are currently not able to successfully retrieve credentials from `iotedged` and so cannot start.